Girls Football Super Hub

 Relationships, Sex and Health Education (RSHE) train the trainer and peer support programme (Secondary)

-The RSHE programme is funded by the DfE.
-The programme will provide high quality training for state-funded secondary schools on a regional basis to support the implementation of the statutory guidance, with the new curriculum being mandatory from September 2020.
+The RSHE programme is funded by the DfE to provide high quality training for state-funded secondary schools on a regional basis to support the implementation of the statutory guidance, with the new curriculum being mandatory from September 2020.
 The training is free to schools that participate and will involve a 1 day event together with pre and post reading, sharing of good practice events and working alongside peers.